Blog

 Next steps

-Take the following steps to ensure your business is fully compliant with local laws and regulations.
+Take the following steps to ensure your business is fully compliant with local laws and regulations, and take into account the aforementioned European employment law changes happening in July 2025.

 • Review contracts: Ensure that contractor agreements accurately reflect the nature of the working relationship and comply with new legal standards.